• Skip to primary navigation

 This tender shredded pork can be used in tacos, burritos, rice bowls and sandwiches.
 You can add barbecue sauce after it's cooked to make pulled pork.

 You can add it to a salad bowl with shredded cabbage, carrots and cucumber + your favorite salad dressing.
-You can serve the pork with mashed potatoes, roasted vegetables, corn on the cob, cabbage or coleslaw.
+You can serve the pork with mashed potatoes, roasted vegetables, corn on the cob, Instant Pot cabbage or broccoli slaw.

 In other words, this pork is really versatile!

 This recipe is perfect for meal prep, because you can make two completely different meals out of the meat.
-Pork burritos one night and pork rice bowls the next, with white rice and Asian slaw.
+Pork burritos one night and pork rice bowls the next with white rice and miso coleslaw.

 If you like tender, flavorful pork you should also try Instant Pot pork adobo and cider-braised pork (slow-cooked in the oven.)
 Also, pork and ricotta meatballs are insanely good!